Hoe werken deelleveringen?

 Complete delivery of orders

 In the example above, if 'AutoSplit' is not activated, Picqer will not create a picklist if there is insufficient stock to deliver the full order.
-All order rules, including Product A and B, are defined as backorder.
+All order lines, including Product A and B, are defined as backorder.

 This way, you can save on your handlings costs and reduce shipping costs.
 Useful when you work with small orders and margins and suppliers deliver regularly.